zumasys/docs/site/jbase/dynamic-objects/class-$global/README.md

 ## Description

-The **\$global()** method is a system-wide class that allows you to define methods that are inherited by all classes.
+ **\$global()** is a system-wide class that allows you to define methods that are inherited by all classes.
 This means you can add a catch-all for any and all objects.
 In fact the methods for **\$global** can even be called from non-objects.

 ## Examples